tlhunter/mig/README.md

 `mig` currently supports **PostgreSQL** and **MySQL** with plans to add more.

-## v1.0 TODOs

-`mig` isn't yet ready for production.
-When it is `mig` will hit version 1.0.
-Some of the required tasks to reach this include:
+`mig` isn't quite yet ready for production.
+When it is `mig` will be released as version 1.0.

-- [ ] unit test everything
-- [ ] add support for sqlite
-- [ ] support JSON output via `--json`
-- [ ] write guides for migrating from other tools to `mig`
-- [ ] make `mig create` templates for common scenarios like renaming columns
-- [ ] allow developers to create their own template files

 ## What is a Migration Runner?